STEMTOX: From Collaborative Tags to Fine-Grained Toxic Meme Detection via Entropy-Guided Multi-Task Learning: Details of annotation

 \section{Details of annotation}

 Figure~\ref{fig:annotation_flowchart} presents a brief pipeline of the employed annotation process over two stages.
 The instructions that we designed are given below, and some samples from those provided to annotators are present in Table~\ref{tab:annotation_samples}.
-During the whole annotation process, annotators were asked to adhere to the definitions provided in the subsection~\ref{subsubsec:definitons}. \begin{itemize} \item Each annotator was provided with a separate PDF containing the meme, title, tags and the OCR extracted text from the meme.
-Along with that, a separate Google sheet was also provided to reduce annotation bias and ensure fairness. \item In Stage I, they were asked to strictly adhere to the provided definition of toxicity and segregate the memes as \textit{toxic} or \textit{normal}.
-Wherever confusion arose, annotators discussed in our daily scrum and through our Slack workspace. \item In Stage II, we provided the annotators with \textit{toxic} memes based on majority voting as per Stage I. Note that before starting Stage II they were fairly aware of the type of content moderation required on these social media platforms.
+During the whole annotation process, annotators were asked to adhere to the definitions provided in the subsection~\ref{subsubsec:definitons}.

+\textsc{\textbf{A}}-- Each annotator was provided with a separate PDF containing the meme, title, tags and the OCR extracted text from the meme.
+Along with that, a separate Google sheet was also provided to reduce annotation bias and ensure fairness.

+\textsc{\textbf{B}}-- In Stage I, they were asked to strictly adhere to the provided definition of toxicity and segregate the memes as \textit{toxic} or \textit{normal}.
+Wherever confusion arose, annotators discussed in our daily scrum and through our Slack workspace.

+\textsc{\textbf{C}}-- In Stage II, we provided the annotators with \textit{toxic} memes based on majority voting as per Stage I. Note that before starting Stage II they were fairly aware of the type of content moderation required on these social media platforms.
 As a first step, they were asked to segregate hateful content, then from the remaining to identify dangerous samples; finally left with offensive samples, which were also verified.
-All the annotations were performed by strictly adhering to the definition of \textit{hateful}, \textit{dangerous} and \textit{offensive} labels. \end{itemize}
+All the annotations were performed by strictly adhering to the definition of \textit{hateful}, \textit{dangerous} and \textit{offensive} labels.

-\subsubsection{Definitions}
+\subsection{Definitions}